 “Network” means the circuits and other hardware and software resident on the current network at the Site(s);

-“Protected Credentials” means any credentials which grant elevated access on any System that is within scope of the Services;
+“Protected Credentials” means any credentials which grant elevated access on any System or Supported Device that is within scope of the Services;

 “Quotation” means Ethos’s quotation issued to the Customer which inter alia describes the Services and sets out the Charges;